Aaron Brennan: Reception

 For his portrayal of Aaron, Wilson received a nomination for Best Daytime Star at the 2018 Inside Soap Awards.
+Wilson was longlisted for the same award in 2024.
 Aaron and David's partnership was nominated for Best Soap Couple at the 2018 Digital Spy Reader Awards; they came in seventh place with 5.3% of the total votes.

 Shannon Molloy of news.com.au observed that Aaron made a "colourful and abrupt entrance".
-While an Inside Soap writer stated "Let's just say that the hunky new Brennan brother, Aaron, makes quite an entrance…" Another contributor to the publication wrote that the character "made quite the impression".
+While an Inside Soap writer stated "Let's just say that the hunky new Brennan brother, Aaron, makes quite an entrance..."
+Another contributor to the publication wrote that the character "made quite the impression".
 Anthony D. Langford from TheBacklot.com admitted to being surprised that the producers had made one of the Brennan brothers gay.
 He also questioned whether Aaron's love life would be "as messy and complicated as his brothers' tend to be" and hoped Wilson had been cast for more than his body and appearance.

 Claire Crick from All About Soap was pleased to meet the latest Brennan brother, commenting "We've been waiting for weeks in the All About Soap office, and as of today Aaron Brennan is finally on our screens.
 Hurrah!
 And he certainly arrived with a bang, didn't he?"
 Crick went on to say that Aaron was a mix of his two brothers' personalities and a good dancer.
 She also branded him "lovely Aaron".
 Digital Spy's Daniel Kilkelly dubbed the character "Erinsborough's nice guy".
 While Will Stroude of Attitude labelled him "Ramsay Street's ravishing new resident" and "Mark and Tyler's mischievous middle brother".
 Aaron's arrival was named one of "the best bits of July" by a writer for the Inside Soap Yearbook 2016.